Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 This command will automatically detect and remove the desktop file entry.

-If your application is not automatically detected, you can manually unexport it with the following command:-
+If your application's desktop entry is not automatically removed, you can unexport it manually with the following command:-

 ```bash
 apx unexport --<package_manager> <package>